Pathway to Licensure for International Medical Graduates via a Practice Ready Assessment – Family Medicine

 Candidates must have the following independent practice experience:

-- At least 24 months of independent practice in Family Medicine or General Practice following completion of 24 months total of postgraduate training or internship in Family Medicine.
+- At least 24 months of unsupervised, independent practice as the most responsible physician in Family Medicine or General Practice* following completion of 24 months total of postgraduate training or internship in Family Medicine.

-- Currency of practice in Family Medicine must include a minimum of 6 months of regular (at least half time calculated at 900 hours per year), independent family practice in the 3 years immediately before the date of application to the College.
+- Candidate’s must meet the currency of practice requirements in Family Medicine outlined in the College policy Currency of Practice Experience10 in the 3 years immediately before the date of application to the College.

 All candidates must provide an explanation for any gaps in practice.